hdr-bgnn/Morphology-analysis/README.md

 #### Method of Measurement Extraction

-Each method of measurement extracted is a separate class, which adds more flexibility.
+Each method of measurement extraction is in a separate Python class.
 These are described in [Trait_class](Scripts/Traits_class.py)

 Since the functions are modular, the method for extracting measurements can be specified: